 Celebrate Cinco de Mayo

 And on the topic of tequila, just what is it that makes this spirit so special, and how do you pick the best tequila style for your needs?
-We’ve got all that information and more, so read our quick primer and make your plans for a great Cinco de Mayo — with a little help from Oliver’s!
+We’ve got all that information and more, including a quick history lesson, so read our tips below and make your plans for a great Cinco de Mayo — with a little help from Oliver’s!

-First, a quick history lesson: Cinco de Mayo commemorates the Mexican army’s underdog victory over Napoleon’s forces at the Battle of Puebla on May 5, 1862; it is not Mexican Independence Day, which is September 16th.
+Before we dive into the food and drink, a quick history lesson is in order.
+Cinco de Mayo commemorates the Mexican army’s underdog victory over Napoleon’s forces at the Battle of Puebla on May 5, 1862; it is not Mexican Independence Day, which is September 16th.
 Following the Mexican Civil War, Mexico found itself in debt with a number of powerful countries.
 Unable to pay back these debts, it found itself invaded by France, Spain, and the US.
 The US and Spain eventually signed treaties with the new Mexican government and left peacefully, but the French felt the need to make things complicated.
 Emperor Napoleon III had decided to make Mexico a client state to France and had even installed the Archduke of Austria Maximilian Hapsburg as the new Emperor of Mexico.
 This shocking boldness was met with outrage from the Mexican people, and though initial efforts were met with tough opposition, the Battle of Puebla marked a turn in the tide of war that would eventually expel the French from Mexico completely.

 What is Tequila & How is it Made?